Wednesday, April 25, 2012

 When Buds turn to Blooms (Week 45 of Fireflies at Dusk: A 52-Week Project)

-In my youngest Gen X days, I remember the sun would shine and reflect off color with an amazing resonance exactly the way it is shining on these flowers above.
-In those days, I remember how the sky was blue just like this - a stronger blue above my head and a lighter blue at the horizon.
-On my swing set I would swing high enough for my feet to touch the bluest blue and come back down until my feet could kick up the dust of the earth below me.
+In my Gen X childhood, I grew up in the desert under a bright blue sky and the clouds of the Pacific Northwest were mysterious and intriguing to me.
+In my youngest days, on my swing set I would swing high enough for my feet to touch the bluest blue and come back down until my feet could kick up the dust of the earth below me.
 In those days there was boundless joy.
 It was like Eden in that I did not yet know shame, and joy was there for the taking at every moment.
 That warmth and light were both enough to get me through the winters of my life - especially those that took the longest to become spring.

 ________________________________________________________________________________